taw00/dash-electrum-rpm/README.md

 * Segfaults on QR Code click on send
 * ```"sni-qt/14318" WARN  20:57:02.778 void StatusNotifierItemFactory::connectToSnw() Invalid interface to SNW_SERVICE```
 * Never seems to mark something as "confirmed".
 Not sure if this is related to the above.
+* Default directory has permissions 755.
+Really should be 750.
+But the wallet is encrypted so... meh.